 Is there clinical research on vitamin B5 and Acne?

-One study found that volunteers with acne who took a daily oral dose of a pantothenic acid-based dietary supplement reduced 50% in the number of acne pimples after 8 weeks of treatment.
+One study found that volunteers with acne who took a daily oral dose of a pantothenic acid-based dietary supplement reduced 50% of the number of acne pimples after 8 weeks of treatment.
 A second, larger randomized controlled study has validated the results.
 This study showed a 67% reduction in the number of acne lesions after 12 weeks of supplementation.

 Is pantothenic acid safe to use?